ariedel/lacewing/README.md

 astrometry.py
 Moving_Groups_all.csv

-lacewing_summary.py <filename>
-will convert a file from verbose output format to compact format.
+More detailed instructions can be found in Riedel et al. (in prep)

 ----------------------------------------------------------------

-This git repository also contains Moving_Group_all_prelim.csv, the calibration of LACEwING used in Riedel (2015) conference proceedings, Faherty et al. (2016), Bartlett et al. (2016) and is included for the purposes of reproducibility of results.
+This git repository also contains Moving_Group_all_prelim.csv, the calibration of LACEwING used in Riedel (2015) conference proceedings, Faherty et al. (2016), Bartlett et al. (2016).
+It is included for the purposes of reproducibility of results.
+To use it, rename the file to Moving_Group_all.csv

 Its differences are:
 * It considers the Pleiades open cluster (not within 100 pc) and the Hercules-Lyra moving group (does not seem to be real)
 * It does not consider the Carina, Carina-Near, 32 Orionis or chi01 Fornax moving groups.